F5Networks/f5-azure-arm-templates/supported/solutions/autoscale/waf/readme.md

   - This template supports service discovery.
 See the [Service Discovery section](#service-discovery) for details.
   - This template requires service principal.
 See the [Service Principal Setup section](#service-principal-authentication) for details.
   - This template has some optional post-deployment configuration.
 See the [Post-Deployment Configuration section](#post-deployment-configuration) for details.
+  - **Important**: After the template successfully deploys, you must log into one of the BIG-IP VEs to modify the Application Security Synchronization settings.
+Log in to the BIG-IP VE, and then click **Security > Options > Synchronization > Application Security Synchronization**.
+From the **Device Group** list, select **Sync**, and then click **Save**.
+This ensures any changes to the ASM security policy are synchronized to other devices in the cluster.

 ## Security